Back to Stories

 None of them, however, have courted solitude as he has.
 When it comes to Fuller's reclusive relationship with winter, he has cultivated a tapestry of poetic idioms—his own Fullerian language— for describing snow and atmospherics that would make even the Inuit proud.
 Some are meteorological allusions; others architectural; still more customized to describe the otherworldly realm that is his wild backyard which brushes up against more than four million annual tourist visits.

-Appropriately commencing in winter, Fuller's column is called A Life In Wonderland.
+Appropriately, Fuller's column is called A Life In Wonderland.
 Operating like a journal, it will speak to a kind of hermetic geographical experience that has all but vanished in the Anthropocene—or at least from the Lower 48 states.

 ° ° °